 EtymologyEtymology is the study of the origin and history of words.
 It’s like detective work, tracing how words have changed over time and moved between languages.
-Think of it like this: • Words have a long history, just like old… Read More: The word “obesity” has a long history, dating back to the late 16th centuryA century is a period of 100 years.
+Think of it like this: • Words have a long history, just like old family stories. • Etymology digs into those stories to see… Read More: The word “obesity” has a long history, dating back to the late 16th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More.

 It comes from the medical Latin term “obesitas,” which itself stems from the Latin word “obesus,” meaning “fat.”